On this page you can find out about the Northern Ireland Assembly, including:

 When is it elected?

-Northern Ireland Assembly elections take place every four years.
+Northern Ireland Assembly elections take place every five years.

 Who is eligible to vote?